|Warm-up international: Scotland v Georgia|

 The Covid-19 pandemic - and Japan's reluctance to participate in the new Autumn Nations Cup - has opened up a precious spot at the top table, but for how long?

 Of Georgia's 37-man squad, 21 play in England or France.
 Before the World Cup, former coach Haig's "huge worry" was that his players could only improve so much while they continue to reign supreme in the second-tier championship, a tournament they have won in eight of the past nine years.

 "If I can't get more Tier One Tests, I need to get my players into better competitions," he said.
 "We've got players in the Top 14 in France and that's OK, but we need to get more players playing at a higher level more consistently, so they understand how to deliver week in, week out, and to increase skillsets.

-"We haven't heard anything about that.
-But you get to a ceiling and, until you can break through it, it's pretty hard to keep improving.
-That's where we're at."
+"You get to a ceiling and, until you can break through it, it's pretty hard to keep improving."